Tropentag 2026:

 Organise your own Workshop

 We offer you the opportunity to organise your own workshop, tailored to your target audience.
-The idea is that you either network around a specific topic or offer capacity building and task forces for projects and follow your initiative.
+The idea is that you organise a workshops around the thematic areas of the TT 2026 and/or focus on capacity building.
 The only condition is that your topic should be related to tropical agriculture in a broader sense.
-The workshops will take place on Tuesday September 9, 2025 from 13:00 to 18:00 h, or Wednesday September 10, from 08:30 to 11:30 h.
+The workshops will take place on Tuesday September 15, 2026 from 13:00 to 18:00 h, or Wednesday September 16, from 08:30 to 11:30 h. or Friday September 18 from 15:00 to 18:00 h.

 You will receive your application feedback by June 10th.
-In case of approval, details such as room allocation, further logistics and potential additional services will be discussed individually with the Tropentag secretariat.
+In case of approval, details such as room allocation, and further logistics will be discussed individually with the Tropentag organisers.

 The complete workshop plan with contact addresses will be made available on our website.